 Tips + Route Map for the Kawthaung-Ranong Border Crossing

-• You won’t be able to still use your Myanma SIM card on the Thai side (it’s too far).
+- You won’t be able to still use your Myanma SIM card on the Thai side (it’s too far).
 You can reactivate your Thai SIM if you already had one and have a dual-SIM phone like I do.
 Otherwise, keep it near and reactivate it first thing when you’re at the Thai immigration office.
-If you don’t have a Thai SIM yet, you can buy one there at the border for quite an extortionate price.
+If you don’t have a Thai SIM yet, you can buy one there at the border at an extortionate price.

 Thanks for Reading!
 Was this Helpful?
 Consider Supporting me!